 1. Network-level blocking

-Network-level blocking is often used by employers to prevent people from accessing inappropriate material while at work.
-The simplest form of network-level blocking is a blacklist; whenever a user attempts to visit a site, the address is checked against a list of blocked addresses.
-If the site is on the list, access is denied.
+Network-level website restrictions are usually enforced using a blacklist; whenever a user attempts to visit a site, the address is checked against a list of blocked addresses.
+If the site is on that list, access is denied.

 Countries like China and the UAE use similar technology, although on a larger scale.
-This kind of country-wide censorship is significantly more advanced, though, and usually includes some form of keyword-based filtering as well as proxy-detection features.
+This kind of country-wide censorship is significantly more advanced and usually includes some form of keyword-based filtering as well as proxy-detection features.

 2. User-based blocking

-User-based blocking is when organizations look at things like the user’s IP address, GPS location, or phone number to determine whether they’re allowed to use a given service.
-This is most commonly seen with online streaming services.
-YouTube TV, for instance, is only available in the US and users from other countries are prevented from signing up.
+This type of blocking is most commonly seen with online streaming services.
+YouTube TV and Hulu, for instance, are only available in the US and users from other countries are prevented from signing up.

 Will a VPN let me access blocked sites when in China?